Emily M. Bishop: Career

-After leaving school, she taught four years, serving as assistant principal of the union school in Silver Creek, New York.
-She afterwards gave several years to the study of Delsarte work in various cities.
+After leaving school, Bishop taught for four years, serving as assistant principal of the union school in Silver Creek, New York.
+She then gave several years to the study of Delsarte work in various cities.

 After marriage, she moved to Black Hills, South Dakota.
-Mrs. Bishop was elected superintendent of public schools in Rapid City, South Dakota, being the first woman thus honored in the Dakota Territory.
+Bishop was elected superintendent of public schools in Rapid City, South Dakota, being the first woman thus honored in the Dakota Territory.

 In 1885, she was invited to establish a Delsarte department in the Chautauqua School of Physical Education, in the Chautauqua Assembly, New York.
 She has had charge of that department for four seasons, and it steadily grew in popularity.
 In 1891, it was the largest single department in the Assembly.
 From the Chautauqua work grew a large public work in lecturing and teaching.
-Her lectures were on literature, physical culture and she gave public readings at Pratt Institute, Brooklyn; Drexel Institute, Philadelphia; Mechanics Institute, Rochester, New York; and in principle cities of the U.S. and Canada.
-She was the originator and interpreter of the policical readings known as "Dramatic Scenes from the United States Senate", through which she gained national fame.
+Her lectures were on literature and physical culture.
+She gave public readings at the Pratt Institute, Brooklyn; Drexel Institute, Philadelphia; Mechanics Institute, Rochester, New York; and in principal cities of the U.S. and Canada.
+She was the originator and interpreter of the political readings known as "Dramatic Scenes from the United States Senate", through which she gained national fame.

-She wrote a number of articles for various magazines and published several books including, Americanized Delsarte Culture.
+She wrote a number of articles for various magazines and published several books, including Americanized Delsarte Culture.

 Personal life

 In 1884, she married Coleman E. Bishop, editor of the Judge, New York.

 In addition to the Dakota Territory, Bishop lived in New York City, and in Washington, D.C.

 Just before her illness, Bishop became connected with the Women's Democratic League and spoke at meetings on behalf of President Wilson.
-She died November 22, 1916 at New York Hospital, in New York City, age 59.
+She died November 22, 1916, at New York Hospital, in New York City, age 58.